cmj2002/CF-R2-ImageBed/README.md

 * [ ] Finish Page Function.
 (Waiting for Cloudflare to support R2 binding in Pages Functions)
 * [x] Support Typora image upload in python script.
-* [ ] Check if there is object using the same key in bucket before putting it.
+* [x] Check if there is object using the same key in bucket before putting it.
 * [x] PicGo plugin.

+## Changelog

+* 2022-06-02: Add support for getting info and deleting files.
+Check if there is object using the same key in bucket before putting it.
+Store `Content-Type` if provided.

 ## Disclaimer